DanielaBojica/html-integration-workshop/README.md

 - [ ] Create a new file called style.css
 - [ ] Link the html file with the css tg using the link tag
 - [ ] Follow your plan and complete the project
-- !IMPORTANT: Do not worry about responsive design for now.
+- !IMPORTANT: Do not worry about responsive design (adjusted to mobile screens) for now.
 Make just the design is well displayed on your local.
 We can adjust later.
 - Go step by step, one piece of the design at the time.

 ## To complete the challenge you need to use at least once the following elements:

-### Document Structure:
+#### Document Structure:

 [ ] HTML default page

 [ ] title

-### Text Content:
+#### Text Content:

 [ ] h1